On the development and analysis of coupled surface-subsurface models of catchments. Part 3. Analytical solutions and scaling laws: Discussion

 \edit{Lastly, it would be interesting to obtain experimental validation of the studied regimes.
 There have been quite a few lab- and field-scale experimental studies, in which a constant rainfall was artificially generated.
 However, many of them (\emph{e.g.} \citealt{pauwels2018confirmation}) focus on systems limited to the groundwater flow only.
 There are some experimental studies in which rainfall we observed to yield seepage growth, \emph{e.g.} \cite{abdul1989field}, \cite{kollet2017integrated}, and \cite{scudeler2017examination}.
 However, in these experiments, the soil was initially dry, \emph{i.e.} there was no initial seepage, so they correspond only to the $\rho_0=0$ case.
 It would be interesting to conduct controlled experiments with more realistic settings, \emph{i.e.} with an already developed groundwater table, and compare the resultant hydrograph with our model predictions.}

-\mbox{} \textbf{Acknowledgements.} We thank Sean Longfield (Environmental Agency) for useful discussions, and for motivating this work via the 7th Integrative Think Tank hosted by the Statistical and Applied Mathematics CDT at Bath (SAMBa).
-We also thank Thomas Kjeldsen, Tristan Pryer, Keith Beven and Simon Dadson for insightful discussions.
-PWM is supported by a scholarship from the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics at Bath (SAMBa), under the project EP/S022945/1.
-PHT is supported by the Engineering and Physical Sciences Research Council EP/V012479/1.
+\mbox{} \textbf{Acknowledgements.} We thank Sean Longfield (Environmental Agency) for many useful interactions and for motivating this work via the 7th Integrative Think Tank hosted by the Statistical and Applied Mathematics CDT at Bath (SAMBa).
+We also thank Thomas Kjeldsen (Bath), Tristan Pryer (Bath), and Rob Lamb (Lancaster/JBA Trust) for insightful discussions.
+We are indebted to the reviewers and the JFM editorial team---their comments and suggestions were instrumental in the final development of this paper.
+Piotr Morawiecki is supported by a scholarship from the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics at Bath (SAMBa), under the project EP/S022945/1.

 \mbox{} \textbf{Declaration of Interests.} The authors report no conflict of interest.